Position: Lecturer in Computing (equivalent to Assistant Professor) – 4 permanent positions

 • Excellent verbal and written communication skills in English.

 The current positions are in areas of data science, cybersecurity, financial technologies, computing, cloud computing, artificial intelligence.

 Salary: The appointment will be to Academic I Salary Band €36,180 - €54,270 or Academic II Salary Band €52,260 - €78,390

 The level of appointment will be commensurate with qualifications; academic experience; research output and funding.
 The candidates for Academic 1 and Academic II will be screened against different criteria.

 Contract: Full-time, 2 x permanent/ 2 x 3 year Fixed term

 Hours: Full-time, 35 hours per week

 The successful applicant will be subject to Garda Vetting and must not have any convictions under the Sex Offenders Act 2001.

-Application process: To apply, please e-mail your cover letter and CV, quoting reference number: NCI90011 to: email@example.com by 5:00 pm, Tuesday 24th April 2018 Shortlisting will take place of applications received by 20th April 2018 and would continue to be reviewed on a weekly basis until the positions are filled.
-Interviews will be conducted during May 2018.
+To apply, please e-mail your cover letter and CV, quoting reference number: NCI 0816 to: firstname.lastname@example.org by 5:00 pm, Shortlisting will take place of applications received by 7th May 2019 and would continue to be reviewed on a weekly basis until the positions are filled.
+Interviews will be conducted during May 2019.